Alex Trebek Struggles With ‘Deep Sadness’ As He Marks 30 Days In His Cancer Battle

 “What I’m not used to dealing with is the surges that come on suddenly of deep, deep sadness and it brings tears to my eyes,” the game show host said.
 “I’ve discovered in this whole episode, ladies and gentlemen, that I’m a bit of a wuss.
 But I’m fighting through it.”

-On a more hopeful note, Trebek said that he’s been told by his doctors that he is “doing well,” and that his platelets, blood counts and weight are all steady.
+On a more hopeful note, Trebek said that he’s been told by his doctors that he is “doing well,” and that his platelets, blood counts, and weight are all steady.
 He added that he has heard from many people who told him they have survived cancer for long periods of time.
 Trebek will begin another round of chemo next week.

 Alex Trebek has been hosting Jeopardy for 38 years.
-He’s been parodied by Will Ferrell on Saturday Night Live, and appeared as himself on such TV series as Cheers.
+He’s been parodied by Will Ferrell on Saturday Night Live and appeared as himself on a few TV series, such as Cheers.

 Updating #Jeopardy fans on his cancer battle, Alex Trebek says, "My oncologist tells me I'm doing well" https://t.co/Vkd9n41Xib pic.twitter.com/vIqpidsiSO